Bilateral/Consolidation Stocks Chart Patterns Stock Trading

 Now back to our question, how do we make sure we are on the winning side?

-Alternatively if you do not want to wait out the consolidation, you can use pending stock trading orders.
-If you would like to know more about pending stock trading orders go to the topic: Stop Entry Stock Trading Order Types
+Alternatively if you do not want to wait out the consolidation, you can use pending stock orders.
+If you would like to know more about pending stock orders go to the topic: Stop Entry Stock Trading Order Types

 - Buy Entry Stop